orientechnologies/orientdb-docs/indexing/Spatial-Index.md

 (Versions 2.2 and after only, otherwise look at [Legacy](Spatial-Index.md#legacy) section)

-This module is provided as external plugin.
-You can find it bundled in the GeoSpatial distribution, or you can add this plugin by yourself into any OrientDB distribution (Community and Enterprise Editions).
+Since v 3.0, this module is provided in-bundle with the main distribution (Community and Enterprise Editions).

 ## Install